joao-prg/uber-eats-clone/README.md

 Future work:
 - Check OpenAPI docs
   - Restaurant must not be returned in get dishes and get dishes by restaurant
-  - Error codes documentation must not be empty
+- Exception handling (mapping from service to API) and error codes in OpenAPI docs
 - Add health endpoints